-Each week Attendance Team will provide all Form Tutors with attendance data for each student within their form group.
+Each week the school's Attendance Team will provide all Form Tutors/ class teachers with attendance data for each student within their form group or class.
 This data will also be shared with Senior Leadership Team and Pastoral Teams.

 The attendance data will also be used to identify emerging patterns and trends to inform whole school strategies to improve attendance and attainment.